SujanSharma07/Market-Basket-Analysis-Using-Apriori-Algorithm/README.md

  else run demo.py

 PLUS: Please ignore test, test1, tester type of file.
 Its my habbit to test seperate portions to visually perceive output are of my desire or not.

+Single.py --> Implements single iteams processing.

+Doublet.py --> Processes for pair of items.

+triplet.py--> Work for triplet items calculations.

+quardruple.py --> Work for quardruple items sets.

+Marketbasket.py --> this is just for authenticate page for our programe.

+demo.py --> if you dnot want that authenticate page, run demo.py directly though marketbasket.py additionally calls demo.py internally.

+Consequential: Their can be issue regarding sql connectivity.
+Please inscribe your localhost or server host name and its password for your self utilization.

+Other files are just for My development phase.